 How might we stand up for truth when people deny the reality of injustice?

-With featured presenters The Rev. Traci Blackmon and Valerie Tutson
+With featured presenters Rev. Dr. Traci Blackmon and Valerie Tutson

 Friday, May 5

 "What is Truth?"
 Lecture and Q&A w/ Rev. Traci Blackmon - Watch recording here.

 Description: In a socio-political context filled with false assertions, fabricated realities, and the rapid proliferation of subversive news sources, this is a pertinent and provocative question.
 Yet this question is not new.
 For people of the Christian Faith the question is as old as the creation story.
 Attendees will be invited to engage the origins, distortions, and impact of truth-telling through the age old lens of race in this country.

 Storytelling and Song w/ Valerie Tutson - Watch recording here.